ADHD Treatment for Adults Online with a Neurodiversity Affirming Therapist for ADHD Adults

 There are several key differences between neurodevelopmental and neurodivergent conditions.
 Neurodevelopmental disorders are typically diagnosed in childhood, whereas neurodivergent conditions can occur at any age.
 People diagnosed with ADHD usually receive their diagnosis in childhood, but it is not always clear whether the symptoms are due to a developmental delay or a lifelong condition.

+Neurodevelopmental disorders are typically characterized by difficulties in social and communication skills, while differences in thinking and perception characterize neurodivergent conditions.
 While neurodivergent and neurodevelopmental conditions are not the same, they share some similarities.
 The overlap of symptoms leads many to ask, "is ADHD considered neurodivergent?"
-In some cases, people with neurodivergent conditions may experience symptoms similar to those associated with neurodevelopmental disorders, such as autism or ADHD.
+In some cases, people with neurodivergent conditions may experience symptoms similar to those associated with neurodevelopmental disorders.

 Neurodiversity is a term that has been around since the 1990s, but it took a while for people to understand how neurodivergent conditions differ from neurodevelopmental disorders.
 The neurodiversity movement has grown in popularity and is now used to describe the differences between people with autism, ADHD, dyslexia, and other neurological conditions.
 The neurodiversity argument focuses on how neurodivergent people are just different from others rather than ill or defective.
 Neurodiversity affirming therapy embraces this concept.